 Apple's Safari browser was updated with the first version of Intelligent Tracking Prevention, or ITP.
 The first versions of this technology limited third-party cookie usage, reducing ad retargeting ability and some user tracking methods (for example, tracking via URL redirection).

-If you're not seeing the ITP Dashboard in MarinOne, please reach out to your platform representative or our Customer Support team to have it enabled.
+If you're not seeing the ITP Dashboard in Marin, please reach out to your platform representative or our Customer Support team to have it enabled.

 The ITP Dashboard

-- Select the Revenue & Tracking tab in the top navigation.
-Then, select ITP Dashboard from the sub-navigation.
+- Then, select ITP Dashboard from the sub-navigation.

 Provided you're using Marin Tracker, you'll see the ITP Dashboard and its various useful charts and metrics.
 You can visit this dashboard anytime to stay up-to-date with the effects of ITP on your performance.
 Below we'll describe what each of the sections of the ITP Dashboard represent and how to use them.